o3de/o3de.org/content/docs/user-guide/assets/asset-processor/_index.md

 **Asset Processor** starts automatically with **Open 3D Engine (O3DE) Editor**, and runs as a background process.
 Asset Processor provides many asset related functions including the following:

-* Detect new or updated assets
+* detect new or updated assets

-* Send **Create Jobs** requests to appropriate [**Asset Builders**](../pipeline/asset-builders)
+* send **Create Jobs** requests to appropriate **Asset Builders**

-* Schedule process jobs provided by Asset Builders
+* schedule process jobs provided by Asset Builders

-* Manage the process job queue
+* manage the process job queue

-* Provide status, logs, and messages about asset process jobs
+* provide status, logs, and messages about asset process jobs

-* Place generated product assets and related data in the [**Asset Cache**](../pipeline/asset-cache)
+* place generated product assets and related data in the **Asset Cache**

-* Send notifications when product assets have been updated so they can be hot reloaded by **O3DE Editor**, tools, and project runtimes
+* send notifications when product assets have been updated so they can be hot reloaded by **O3DE Editor**, tools, and project runtimes

-* Provide tools to retrieve information about source assets and product assets
+* provide tools to retrieve information about source assets and product assets

-Asset Processor also generates and stores source dependencies, job dependencies, and product dependencies.
-Assets may have zero or more dependencies and those dependencies can be required or optional.
-For more information on dependencies, refer to [Asset Dependencies and Identifiers](../pipeline/asset-dependencies-and-identifiers).
+* track source dependencies, job dependencies, and product dependencies

 With Asset Processor, a **Launcher** can be run on a target platform without deploying assets to that platform.
 Instead, the assets are accessed from the Asset Cache on a connected host platform.
 Asset Processor communicates through a USB connection with mobile target platforms using proxy requests.